vikie1/Poker-Hands/ReadMe.md

 # Project Euler: Poker Hands
-This project is a solution to [problem 54: poker hands](https://projecteuler.net/problem=54) by project eula using Java and OOP code.
+This project is a solution to [problem 54: poker hands](https://projecteuler.net/problem=54) by project euler using Java and OOP code.

 ## Solution
 The project utilises 3 main classes :
-- Card -> Contains information about a card and methods to methods used to interact with a card
+- Card -> Contains information about a card and methods used to interact with a card
 - Player -> Contains utility methods for handling a hand and interacting with cards in a hand
 - Play -> Initialises the game and prints the winner after reading all lines in poker.txt file